 Specified Visa: A more specific long-stay residency that applies only when doing certain activities like research, study abroad programs, and the like.
 You also need extra paperwork from the relevant organizations related to your field or industry upon application approval before taking up residence within the country via this visa.

 Start-up Visa: This is an attractive incentive, especially for those wanting to set up their own company in Japan — allowing widespread access into any industry space instead of just one sector specified under other visa types.
 This visa comes with access to grants, subsidies, asset guarantees, and opportunity prospects while residing within Japan's borders.

 Intra-company transferee visa: This is for employees who are transferring from overseas to the Japanese branch of your company.
 It may be ideal if you are looking to relocate an existing employee.

 You can see a full list of valid work visas on the Ministry of Foreign Affairs (MFA) website.

-Once you’ve acquired the CoE and identified the most suitable visa to apply for, you and your employee can begin the application process.
+Once you’ve acquired the CoE and identified the most suitable visa to apply for, your team member can begin the application process.

-To do this, you must submit an application to your employee’s nearest Japanese embassy or consulate.
+To do this, they must apply to the Japanese embassy or consulate in their current country of residence.
 The application should consist of the following documents:

 A fully complete application form